cbrake/influxdbhelper/README.md

 > easily write and query InfluxDb from Go programs

-This library allows you to interface with InfluxDb databases with Go structs -- similiar to how you are using to interfacing with JSON data, MongoDb, and other databases.
-Struct field tags are used to map InfluxDb tags and values to struct fields.
+This library allows you to encode/decode InfluxDb data to/from Go structs -- similiar to JSON and MongoDb using Go struct field tags.

 ## Install